Vaxia/vaxia/README.txt

 Introduction
 Installation
 Configuration
-Conversion of old Vaxia

 INTRODUCTION
 ------------
-Vaxia has operated for ages on old software with critical security flaws and non-standard file structures.
-It has become difficult to maintain, and extremely difficult to modify.
-Thankfully, we have other options.

 Drupal was selected as the basis for this as it came with many critical features already supported: User accounts, login, MySQL database storage, file handling, display configuration and access control, and ability to be modified.